chanced/classy-store/docs/README.md

 # classy-store

-class stores for svelte. this is very much a WIP.
+class stores for svelte. this is still a WIP.

 ## Usage